cloudops/datadog_csv/README.md

 USAGE
 -----
 `datadog_csv` leverages the DataDog API.
-In order to use the API, you will need both an `api_key` and an `app_key`, which you can get at [https://app.datadoghq.com/account/settings#api](https://app.datadoghq.com/account/settings#api).
+In order to use the API, you will need both an `api_key` and an `app_key`, which you can get from [https://app.datadoghq.com/account/settings#api](https://app.datadoghq.com/account/settings#api).

 There are a few ways to specify configuration details when running the `datadog_csv` binary.

 1. Pass the params on the command line.
 `$ ./datadog_csv -api_key="xyz" -app_key="qrs"`

 2. Populate a `config.ini` file and pass the filepath on the command line.
 `$ ./datadog_csv -config="config.ini"`

 With the `config.ini` file in the format of: